DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - 📚Local Area Network (LAN) is a data network that operates across a small geographic area such as a single building or floor.
         - 📚Wide Area Network (WAN) is a geographically broad network that can cover multiple cities or even countries.
 A WAN connects multiple Local Area Networks (LANs) and other WANs by using telecommunications devices and facilities to form an internetwork.
         - 📚Metropolitan Area Network (MAN) extends across a large area, such as a city.
         - 📚Personal Area Network (PAN) is a small, personal-use network such as Bluetooth.
+Bluetooth max coverage is roughly 📝33 feet

 - 4.1.2 Internet Protocol (IP) networking (e.g., Internet Protocol Security (IPSec), Internet Protocol (IP) v4/6)
      - IP is part of the TCP/IP (Transmission Control Protocol/Internet Protocol) suite